SIGHPC-SYSPROS/sighpc-syspros.github.io/README.md

 # ACM SIGHPC Systems Professionals Virtual Chapter Website
-The ACM SIGHPC Systems Professionals Virtual Chapter Website

 We are a SIGHPC ACM Chapter focused on the systems staff who stand up high performance systems.
-This includes system admins, storage admins, networking admins, facilities staff - everyone who participates in the process of standing up HPC physical systems.
-We are a community focused on sharing solutions and failures associated with these complicated, novel, cutting-edge systems.
+This includes system admins, storage admins, networking admins, facilities staff - everyone who participates in the process of physically standing up HPC systems.
+Our community is focused on sharing solutions and failures associated with these complicated, novel, cutting-edge systems.

 ## [About Us](AboutUs.md)